Cosmian/kms/documentation/docs/authentication.md

     [default: admin]
 ```

+## Authenticated mode

 In authenticated mode, the server requires authentication for all requests.
+The authentication
-The authentication method can be either:
+method can be either:

-- a TLS client certificate and the server extracts the username from the certificate's subject common name (CN)
+- a TLS client certificate and the server extracts the username from the certificate's subject
+  common name (CN)
 - or a JWT access token and the server extracts the username from the token's subject (sub) claim

-However, If the `--force-default-username` option (or the `KMS_FORCE_DEFAULT_USERNAME` environment variable) is set, the server still performs the authentication but maps all requests to the default username.
+However, If the `--force-default-username` option (or the `KMS_FORCE_DEFAULT_USERNAME` environment
+variable) is set, the server still performs the authentication but maps all requests to the default
+username.

-## Using TLS client certificates
+## Authenticating using TLS client certificates

-The server must be started using TLS, and the certificate used to verify the clients' certificate must be provided in PEM format using the `--authority-cert-file` option.
+The server must be started using TLS, and the certificate used to verify the clients' certificate
+must be provided in PEM format using the `--authority-cert-file` option.

 !!! info "Example client TLS authentication."